 Ford Performance, formerly known as Ford Racing, introduces its assembled handling pack for your 2005-2014 Mustang GT.
 The assembled handling package includes pre-assembled struts.
-No spring compressor required, strut/spring assembly is ready to bolt-in!
-Put a little "road race" into your Mustang GT with Ford Racing's handling pack.
+No spring compressor is required, the strut/spring assembly is ready to bolt-in!
+Put a little "road race" into your Mustang GT with Ford Performance's handling pack.
 It's tuned to deliver improved handling without sacrificing ride quality.

-All components included in this kit are designed to work together as a complete package.
-Lowers your Mustang GT Coupe approximately 1" all around for better handling and a more streamlined look.
+All components included in Ford Performance's handling kit are designed to work together as a complete package.
+The handling pack lowers your Mustang GT Coupe approximately 1" all around for better handling and a more streamlined look.

 - Lowering Springs (M-5300-P)